EasyToken/Telegram-Wallet-Token-ERC20/README.md

-Telegramm Wallet for Token ERC20
+Telegram Wallet for Token ERC20